 Well-Being Outcome 3 was substantially achieved in 59% of cases reviewed in the CFSR and 70.5% of cases within the PIP baseline.
 Children received adequate services to meet their physical and mental health needs at a substantially higher rate in OOHC cases (73%) compared to in-home cases (32%).
 The department's 27th PIP measurement period shows a significant decrease, with only 49.62% of cases receiving a strength rating.
 The 38th measurement period reflected an upward trend in this outcome with a 17.8% increase from the 27th measurement period scores.
-With 66.11% of cases being in substantial conformity for this outcome, Kentucky is continuing to monitor its performance on this non-pip monitored outcome.
-This is an area that Kentucky performs well in, overall, and Kentucky would like to continue this trend.
+Kentucky continued the upward trend post-PIP, seeing a strength rating of 64.29% in the 10/22-03/23 PUR.

-Results from the April 2023 CFSP Stakeholder CQI survey indicate that of the 63 survey respondents, nine respondents (15%) strongly agree, and 30 (49%) agree that Kentucky's child welfare agency can meet the goals for Well-Being Outcome 3.
+Results from the April 2024 CFSP Stakeholder CQI survey indicate that of the 45 survey respondents, 16 respondents (44.4%) strongly agree, and 7 (19.4%) agree that Kentucky's child welfare agency can meet the goals for Well-Being Outcome 3.